chrisivkina/YamYammington/README.md

 Hello there, I’m Yam Yammington.
-I make things in Python, my main language.
+I make things in Python, my main language, and JavaScript.
 I also do web development, using the Flask framework.
-At the moment I am working on 2 of my own sites, in private repositories.

 Thanks for stopping by.